Targeting Completeness: Automated Complexity Analysis of Integer Programs

 In this paper, we developed techniques to infer runtime and size bounds automatically and to use them in order to obtain bounds on the runtime complexity of programs.
 In particular, we presented complete techniques for important classes of loops and showed how to integrate them into an (incomplete) modular approach for general integer programs.

 The resulting procedure to prove termination and to infer runtime and size bounds is complete for certain classes of programs.
-Moreover, as shown below by our experiments with our implementation in our tool \KoAT{}, it improves the power of automatic complexity analysis on integer programs significantly.
+Moreover, as shown below by our experiments with the implementation in the tool \KoAT{}, it improves the power of automatic complexity analysis on integer programs significantly.
 In particular, for the first time this also allows to perform automatic runtime analysis for programs with non-linear arithmetic.